toshgoodson/pandoc-bin/readme.md

 # pandoc-bin

-[Pandoc](https://github.com/jgm/pandoc) 1.12.4.2 Node.js wrapper that makes it seamlessly available as a local dependency on OS X and Windows (Linux coming soon).
+[Pandoc](https://github.com/jgm/pandoc) 1.12.4.2 Node.js wrapper that makes it seamlessly available as a local dependency on OS X, Linux, and Windows.

-> OptiPNG is a PNG optimizer that recompresses image files to a smaller size, without losing any information.
+> If you need to convert files from one markup format into another, pandoc is your swiss-army knife.

 ## Install